-Derek Eaton is a principal consultant and economist with Technopolis Group, focusing on evaluation and strategy, with expertise in food and agriculture, biotechnology and sustainability.
+Dr Derek Eaton is an associate consultant and economist with Technopolis Group, focusing on evaluation and strategy, with expertise in agribusiness, biotechnology, green economy, circular economy, bioeconomy and sustainability.
 With over 25 years of experience, he has worked in various stages of the science-policy-practice interface, including in academic research, applied research, research funding, and research policy formulation.
 He has a particular interest in the role of innovation policy in addressing complex societal challenges.
+He is proficient in statistical analysis, interviews, surveys and case studies.

-Derek returned to the United Nations in 2009 to develop the international policy agenda on green economy, with responsibility as research lead on the production of the flagship report, “Towards a Green Economy”.
+Derek returned to the United Nations in 2009 to develop the international policy agenda on green economy, with responsibility as research lead on the production of the flagship report, “Towards a Green Economy”, and a co-author of the chapter on renewable energies.
 From 2012 to 2015, he was Executive Director of the Centre for International Environmental Studies at the Graduate Institute, Geneva.
-There he led research on the productivity benefits of international research funding.
-From 2015 to 2016, he was VP Research of the Global Footprint Network, managing a team of 8 researchers across three continents.
+From 2015 to 2016, he was VP Research of the Global Footprint Network, concentrating on the measurement of energy footprints and their use in decision-making by financial institutions.
 Immediately prior to joining Technopolis Group, Derek had a range of independent consulting assignments in evaluation and strategy.

-Derek obtained his PhD from Wageningen University, an MSc in Environmental Economics from University College London, a graduate diploma in international development from the University of Ottawa, and a BSc in Economics and Quantitative Methods from the University of Toronto.
+Derek obtained his PhD (economics) from Wageningen University, an MSc in Environmental Economics from University College London, a graduate diploma in international development from the University of Ottawa, and a BSc in Economics and Quantitative Methods from the University of Toronto.
 He has published in various academic journals and also served as a peer-reviewer.
-Originally from Canada and also holding Dutch nationality, Derek is a native English speaker, fluent in French and Dutch, and has an advanced knowledge of Spanish.
+Originally from Canada and also holding Dutch nationality, Derek is a native English speaker, fluent in French and Dutch, and has an advanced knowledge of Spanish and beginner’s Swahili.